-Numerous prominent databases, sources and streaming applications such as Snowflake, Oracle, Kafka, etc., use the key-based data replication mechanism that involves leveraging a replication key to identify the new & updated data.
-The replication key can be an integer-based, timestamp and datestamp based column of an existing source table.
+Numerous prominent databases, sources, and streaming applications such as Snowflake, Oracle, Kafka, etc., use the key-based data replication mechanism that involves leveraging a replication key to identify the new & updated data.
+The replication key can be an integer-based, timestamp, and datestamp-based column of an existing source table.

-Carrying out data replication using the key-based data replication mechanism requires users to ensure the following steps:
+To replicate Databases using the key-based data replication mechanism requires users to ensure the following steps:

 - While a replication job executes, the “PipelineWise” store will automatically fetch the maximum value of the target table’s replication key column.

-- When the next replication job begins executing, the key-based replication mechanism will automatically compare the key-values associated with the previous and current replication jobs.
+- When the next replication job begins executing, the key-based replication mechanism will automatically compare the key values associated with the previous and current replication jobs.

 - Replication will occur if the replication key associated with the table is greater than or equal to the stored value.